Here is the interview process I recently experienced and wish many other companies started using too.

-In my head, throughout the duration of the interview, I was thinking how motivating it must be to succeed in a company like this, where your opinion and involvement is wanted and looked for.
+In my head, throughout the duration of the interview, I was thinking about how motivating it must be to succeed in a company like this; where your opinion and involvement are wanted and looked for.
 As a student in university, you go to countless interviews.

 However, not a single company that I interviewed for has ever asked me: ‘What can working for our company bring you?
 How are you going to grow with us?’